-There are only two basic types of ownership transfers - to those who are in the business and to outsiders.
+There are only two basic types of ownership transfers – to those who are in the business (including family) and to outsiders.
 Each has special characteristics.

 Sale to Children or Key Employees: The owner’s succession objective may be selling the business to his children and/or key employees.
 This can motivate and help retain key employees and family involvement in the business.
 Money for that kind of sale usually has to come from the ongoing business, so planning is critical to help reduce risk of buyer default and to increase the amount of money received by the owner.

 Depending on the health of the business and the objectives of the business owner, it can take several years of planning and action to implement a business succession plan and get the other planning in place.
-A forward thinking advisory team that initiates the planning process years before an anticipated succession event, monitors the progress, and helps keep the plan on track will provide a great service to the business owner, his family and his business.
+A forward thinking advisory team and business owner will initiate the planning process years before an anticipated succession event, monitors the progress, and helps keep the plan on track.

 This Newsletter is for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.
 Nothing herein creates an attorney-client relationship between Hallock & Hallock and the reader